Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation.md

 *Real-World Example:* Tesla's Autopilot uses neural networks to recognize objects on the road.
 The network processes camera images through multiple layers, first detecting edges, then shapes, then identifying cars, pedestrians, and traffic signs.

-!!! tip "Choosing the Right Model"
+/// admonition | Choosing the Right Model
+    type: tip

 **Decision Trees are great for:**

 - Problems where you need to explain decisions
 - Medical diagnosis, loan approval, rule-based systems

 **Neural Networks excel at:**

 - Image recognition, speech processing, complex pattern detection
 - Problems with lots of data and unclear rules

+///

 ### Key ML Algorithm Types